Extreme events in dynamical systems and random walkers: A review: Extreme events due to random walkers and Brownian motion

 Let $w$ be the number of random walkers out of $W$ noninteracting walkers passing through a node with generalized strength $\phi$.
-Then the probability of finding $w$ walkers is $p_{i}^w$, while rest $W-w$ walkers are distributed randomly on the rest of the nodes of the network.
-This leads to a binomial distribution, while properly normalized.
+Then the probability of finding $w$ walkers is $p_{i}^w$, while the rest of $W-w$ walkers are distributed randomly on the rest of the nodes of the network.
+This leads to a binomial distribution while properly normalized.
 Here, $p_i=\dfrac{\phi_i}{\sum_{j=1}^{N}\phi_j}$ is the stationary distribution for the number of walkers in the $i$-th node.
-So, occurrence of more than $q_{i}$ walkers passing through the node is given by the probability
+So, the occurrence of more than $q_{i}$ walkers passing through the node is given by the probability

 The threshold $q_i$ is taken as $q_i=m_i + d\sigma_{i}$, with $d \geq 0$.
 Here, $m_i=Wp_i$ is the mean flux and $\sigma_{i}=Wp_i(1-p_i)$ is the standard deviation.
-Figures \ref{fig_22}(a)-(e) depict that nodes with smaller values of generalized strength $\phi$, on average, raise to high probability of occurrence of extreme events, compared to the nodes with higher values of generalized strength $\phi$.
-The numerical findings match perfectly with the analytically found expression \eqref{eq.50}.
+Figures \ref{fig_22}(a)-(e) depict that the nodes with smaller values of generalized strength $\phi$, on an average, raise to high probability of occurrence of extreme events, compared to the nodes with higher values of generalized strength $\phi$.
+The numerical findings match perfectly with the analytically derived relation \eqref{eq.50}.
 Also, the first-jump probability \cite{Tadic2001adaptive} is higher for hubs compared to smaller degree nodes for a standard random walk ({\it i.e.,} $\alpha=0$).
-The first-jump probability defines as the probability of occurrence of extreme events on a node at time $(n+1)$, when an extreme event takes place on a neighboring node at time $n$.
-In case of biased random walks ({\it i.e.,} $\alpha \ne 0$), $\alpha < 0$ are more prone to shown first-jump probability, compared to $\alpha > 0$.
-The results \cite{kishore2011extreme,kishore2012extreme} suggest that extreme events on complex networks can be controlled by paying suitable attention in designing the capacity of the small degree nodes.
+The first-jump probability is defined as the probability of extreme events on a node at time $(n+1)$, when an extreme event takes place on a neighboring node at time $n$.
+In case of biased random walks ({\it i.e.,} $\alpha \ne 0$), $\alpha < 0$ are more prone to show first-jump probability, compared to $\alpha > 0$.
+Results \cite{kishore2011extreme,kishore2012extreme} suggest that extreme events on complex networks can be controlled by paying suitable attention in designing the capacity of the small degree nodes.